 From Burford to Broadway

-What are the chances that, when joining the cast of King Charles III in the West End last year, I would be joined by another ex-pupil, Barnaby Kay?
+What are the chances that, when joining the cast of King Charles III in the West End, I would be joined by another ex-pupil, Barnaby Kay?
 A strange twist of fate.
 And yet I remember returning to school for a visit, years after I had left, and finding Mr & Mrs Norridge in the upstairs History rooms.
 We chatted and I told them I had become an actor.
 They asked me if I knew Barney, and though I didn’t, I remembered the name.
 Establishing our unlikely connection during rehearsals, we discussed Burford sport socks and stories of Mr Weir’s disciplinary measures in the Green Room between scenes.

-Georgina Purdy – 2003-2010
+Georgina Purdy (Burford 2003-2010)